 Have you ever heard the phrase “out of sight, out of mind?”
-When you were a young baby, that phrase wasn’t just a figure of speech.
-When things were not in your range of vision, they didn’t exist anymore!
+That phrase wasn’t just a figure of speech when you were a young baby.
+When things were not in your range of vision, they didn’t exist anymore.
 At some point, this probably made you cry.
-Your mom and dad walked out of your nursery, and it appeared to you that they were gone forever!
-While this lack of understanding could cause for some cries and confusion, it’s all a part of your cognitive development.
+Your mom and dad walked out of your nursery and appeared to be gone forever!
+While this lack of understanding could cause some cries and confusion, it’s all a part of your cognitive development.
 This issue is resolved when babies develop object permanence.

 What Is Object Permanence?

 Object permanence is the idea that places, objects, and people still continue to exist after we cannot perceive them.
 It’s just one piece of Jean Piaget’s Theory of Cognitive Development.
-When this is developed, babies understand that when things left the room or are hidden, they still continued to exist.
+When this is developed, babies understand that when things leave the room or are hidden, they still continue to exist.

-One classic idea of object permanence is playing “peek-a-boo.”
-When you are an adult and you see another adult covering their face with a blanket, you know that the adult still exists.
+One classic example of object permanence is playing “peek-a-boo.”
+When you are an adult, and you see another adult covering their face with a blanket, you know that the adult still exists.
 This certainly makes peek-a-boo less exciting, but it helps reassure you that the person is not gone forever.

-Babies simply don’t have a grasp of this concept, or schema, yet.
-When the adult places a blanket over its head, the baby thinks the adult has disappeared forever.
+Babies simply don’t grasp this concept or schema yet.
+When the adult places a blanket over their head, the baby thinks the adult has disappeared forever.
 They can’t see the adult, so they’re gone!
 The rush of seeing their mom or the adult again is pretty thrilling, which is why peek-a-boo is so popular with infants.

 Piaget's Blanket And Ball Study

 Eventually, babies figure out that the adult under the blanket still exists.
 But when does that happen?